jmgrimes/bookings-frontend-react/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `yarn start-backend`

+Runs the sample backend for the database.\
+Open [http://localhost:3001](http://localhost:3001) to view it in the browser or otherwise make API requests to it.

+This will read from and modify the db.json file in the root of this project as a datastore.

+To better experience the "loading" behaviors of this app, you can append --delay <ms> to introduce a fixed time delay for the backend.

 ### `yarn test`